-Explore Aldabra Atoll, the world’s second-largest coral atoll and home to the largest colony of wild giant tortoises.
-Continue on to the shores of Madagascar – the 8th continent – famed for the diversity of its endemic wildlife and landscape with something remarkable around every corner.
-Indeed, the wildlife here is beyond your imagination – 90% of Madagascar’s species are found nowhere else on Earth.
-We will visit pristine national parks to spot lemurs, explore through ylang ylang, coffee, pepper and vanilla plantations, admire colonial buildings and visit colourful and bustling marketplaces.
-Discover the small coastal island of Île Sainte-Marie and its incredible pirate history.
-Finally, spend two days exploring the volcanic cirques and savouring Creole cuisine in majestic Réunion before arriving in Mauritius.
+Spend two days at Aldabra Atoll, the world’s second-largest coral atoll, home to the largest colony of wild giant tortoises.
+Venture onto the shores of Madagascar, famed for the diversity of its rare wildlife and landscape, with 90% of Madagascar’s species found nowhere else on Earth.
+Visit Masaola National Park and Nosy Mangabe to spot lemurs in their natural habitats.
+Visit the ylang-ylang, coffee, pepper, and vanilla plantations at Nosy Be.
+Discover the small coastal island of Île Sainte-Marie and its fascinating pirate history.
+Finally, spend two days exploring the volcanic cirques and savouring Creole cuisine in Réunion before arriving at Port Louis, Mauritius.

 |CORAL GEOGRAPHER||TWIN SHARE PER PERSON||SOLE USE*|

 |Explorer Deck Balcony||$21,690||$32,535|

 Prices are per person, listed in Australian Dollars (AUD) and include GST. *Limited sole use occupancy available.

 Embarkation: Board at Port Victoria, Mahe at 2:00pm for departure at 4:00pm.